 The following table provides certain aggregate information with respect to all of our equity compensation plans in effect as of December 31, 2021.
-As of December 31, 2021, we had two equity compensation plans, the 2018 Equity Incentive Plan, or the 2015 Equity awards to individuals as an inducement material to the individual's entry into employment with us within the meaning of Nasdaq Listing Rules, pursuant to our 2021 Inducement Plan that was adopted by our board of directors without shareholder approval.
+As of December 31, 2021, we had two equity compensation plans, the 2018 Equity Incentive Plan, or the 2015 Equity Incentive Plan, or the 2015 Plan, each of which were approved by our shareholders.
+In addition, from time to time, the compensation committee grants inducement equity awards to individuals as an inducement material to the individual's entry into employment with us within the meaning of Nasdaq Listing Rules, pursuant to our 2021 Inducement Plan that was adopted by our board of directors without shareholder approval.

-Number of securities to be issued upon exercise of outstanding options/share awards thed average exercise rice of outstanding options(1) Number of securities remaining for future issuance under equity compensation plan (excluding securities reflected in column (a)) Plan category (a) (b) (c) Equity compensation plans approved by shareholders 15,515,138 \$ 2.20 3,282,629 Equity compensation plans not approved by shareholders 2,300,000(2) \$ 0.48 2,700,000 Total 17,815,138 \$ 1.98 5,982,629
+Number of securities to be issued upon exercise of outstanding options/share awards Weighted average exerc price of outstanding options(1) (excluding securities reflected in column (a)) Plan category (a) (b) (c) Equity compensation plans approved by shareholders 15,515,138 \$ 2.20 3,282,629 Equity compensation plans not approved by shareholders 2,300,000(2) \$ 0.48 2,700,000 Total 17,815,138 \$ 1.98 5,982,629